How to invest in a money market fund

 While money market funds are considered low-risk investments, they are not completely free of dangers.
 Some of the main risks include:

-1. Credit risk: Although the assets they invest in are of high quality, there is a possibility that debt issuers may fail to meet their obligations.
+Although the assets they invest in are high quality, there is still a possibility that debt issuers may be unable to meet their obligations.

-2. Interest rate risk: Changes in interest rates can affect the fund’s returns.
-If rates rise—as has happened in the past two years—the prices of the assets the fund invests in may fall, affecting performance.
+Changes in interest rates can affect the fund’s returns.
+If rates rise—as has happened over the past two years—the prices of the assets the fund invests in may fall, which would impact performance.

-3. Inflation risk: While money market funds offer stability, their returns are usually lower than other investment instruments, which can result in reduced or even negative real returns (adjusted for inflation) during certain periods.
+Although money market funds offer stability, their returns are usually lower than those of other investment instruments, which can mean that real returns (inflation-adjusted) are low or even negative in certain periods.

 How to invest in a money market fund?